belng/pure/docs/tooling.md

 ### Setup

-ESLint is already configured in the repo and you can lint the files using the command `npm run lint` (Note that it'll only check the files which are tracked by GIT and have been changed).
+ESLint is already configured in the repo.
 You don't need to install ESLint globally.
 To use the `eslint` command directly, install ESLint globally by running `npm install -g eslint`;

+### Running

+You can typecheck the files using the command `npm run lint`.
+To only check the files which are changed and added to GIT, run `npm run lint:added`.